-You can find contact details for NHS England in the Useful Contacts section at the end of this factsheet.
+You can find contact details for NHS England in the Useful Contents section at the end of this factsheet.

-How do I Complain about a reserved subject?
+Complaining about a reserved subject

 You still fill in a COMP 1 form if you want to complain about a reserved subject.
 Reserved subjects are things that can't be dealt with by the prison itself.
-They are:17
+They are:27